senbagaraman04/rams-fleet-management/README.md

 # rams-fleet-management
 A Simple fleet management system, which provides end to end solutions for the owner and helps in optimizing the cost and managing the fleet with a clean book.

+# Branch
+This branch holds the backend code

 # Release Notes

 # Version : 2020.2.1